ACupOfLinux/Pesudo-random-number-generator/README.md

 # Pesudo-random-number-generator
-A random number generator that generates a pesudo number between one and ten thousand I hope you enjoy this I am trying to lear C#
+A random number generator that generates a pesudo number between one and ten thousand I hope you enjoy this I am trying to learn C#